msottomaior/ansible-role-phpmyadmin/README.md

-Role Name
+Role phpMyAdmin
 =========

-A brief description of the role goes here.
+Ansible role for a Debian/Ubuntu distro to download and upgrade phpMyAdmin.

 Requirements
 ------------